-- One (01) copy of recent passport size photograph of the applicant to be affixed on top of the 1st page.
-If the applicant is a child under the age of 15, two (02) copies of photos as well as parents’ photos are required to be affixed on the application form.
-In certain cases, either of the parents’ photos are accepted.
+- One (01) copy of a recent passport size photograph of the applicant to be affixed on top of the 1st page.
+If the applicant is a child under the age of 15, two (02) copies of photos, as well as parents’ photos, are required to be affixed on the application form.
+In certain cases, either of the parents’ photos is accepted.

-- Photocopy of applicant's National ID Card or Birth Registration Certificate containing 17-digit number.
+- Photocopy of applicant's National ID Card or Birth Registration Certificate containing a 17-digit number.

 - Photocopies of information pages/ data pages of applicant’s existing Bangladesh hand-written Passport (valid or expired) along with the original passport.